TUCircle/CYK/README.md

 ## How to use

 - Install [Python](https://www.python.org/).
-- Start the programm with `python cyk.py`.
+- Start the programm with `python cyk.py "abba"`.
-- You will see a LaTeX table inside your console.
+- You will see a table inside your console for the word `"abba"` and the given rules inside the `config.py` file.
-- Now you want to change the word and the rules which you have to do in the cyk.py file.
+- If you want to change the rules you need to change the `config.py` file which is in the same directory.
-- `word = 'baaba'` -> here you can add your word.
 - `rules = {'S': ['AB','CA'],'A': ['BB','b'], 'B': ['CA','a'], 'C': ['AC','a']}`

-This means:

-- S -> AB | CA
-- A -> BB | b
-- B -> CA | a
-- C -> AC | a

-- If you want you can change the last line `drawLaTeX()` to `draw()` to draw a table inside the console without the special LaTeX syntax.
+- If you want you can print the table as a latex table with `python cyk.py "abba" --latex`